Steakholder Foods Ltd. (STKH) Shares Rise Despite Market Challenges - News Heater

-Steakholder Foods Ltd. (NASDAQ: STKH)’s stock price has soared by 21.43 in relation to previous closing price of 0.84.
-Nevertheless, the company has seen a gain of 29.28% in its stock price over the last five trading days.
+The stock of Steakholder Foods Ltd. (NASDAQ: STKH) has increased by 38.46 when compared to last closing price of 1.17.Despite this, the company has seen a gain of 58.82% in its stock price over the last five trading days.

 Is It Worth Investing in Steakholder Foods Ltd. (NASDAQ: STKH) Right Now?

-The 36-month beta value for STKH is also noteworthy at 1.42.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for STKH is at 1.55.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023